 By the way, almost every group has a book to follow, and they all should be Kitabi’s at large, but there should be no rejection for those who do not have a book to follow.
 God loves his creation, all of his creation; he does not make any distinction between one and the other.
 He declared in Quran 49:13 that he has deliberately made us into different tribes, communities and nations and that we are all from the same couple.
 He does not stop there, in another verse he says he sent a messenger to every tribe and each nation to bring peace and harmony to the respective groups.

 Then he wraps it up by saying the best ones among you are those who take the time to know the other individuals and other groups.
 What happens when you sit down and talk?
 Conflicts fade and solutions emerge leading to peace, and name for that actions is Islam and that is what God wants- Peace and harmony on earth.
 The best ones are those who care for the other.

 Pope Francis is a genuine religious man; I believe he is one of the few individuals on earth who has understood God as a name to a system of harmony and balance.
-His understanding on some of the key issues resonate more with Islam.
+His understanding of some of the key issues resonates more with Islam.
 He believed in “Rabbul Aalameen”- Universal God, and embraced everyone into his fold including the Atheists, for the simple reason that they are not out to get you, to them is their belief and to me is my belief.
-Unlike the Atheists a few hundred years ago, the Atheists of today are responsible, and as accountable to their actions as any Muslim, Christian, Jew or a Hindu.
+Unlike the Atheists a few hundred years ago, the Atheists of today are responsible and accountable for their actions as any Muslim, Christian, Jew or Hindu.